semihdesticioglu/semihdesticioglu/index.md

 ---
 ### Turkcell AI Vision Challenge Contest / Deep Learning Project

 Turkcell AI Vision Challenge competition was held in my company internally and I won the prize with my winning project.
-Out of 120 project, it is awarded as 1st.
+Out of 120 projects, it is awarded as 1st.
-I created a CNN deep learning algorithm using Pytorch library and pre-trained Resnet-18 model with transfer learning approach.
+I created a CNN deep learning algorithm using Pytorch library and pre-trained Resnet-18 model with the transfer learning approach.

 Github Repo: [https://github.com/semihdesticioglu/t-ai-vision-challenge](https://github.com/semihdesticioglu/t-ai-vision-challenge)